mosdef-hub/mbuild/docs/getting_started/writers/writers.rst

 i.e. no angles or dihedrals, and no atom typing is performed (atom names are used as atom types).
-However, force fields can be applied to Compounds by passing force field XML files (used by the `Foyer package <https://github.com/mosdef-hub/foyer>`_) to the ``save`` function if Foyer is installed.
+However, force fields can be applied to Compounds by passing force field XML files (used by the `Foyer package <https://github.com/mosdef-hub/foyer>`_) to the ``Compound.save`` function if Foyer is installed.
 If a force field is applied to a Compound, the mBuild internal writers will also write angle and dihedral information to the file in addition to labelling atoms by the atom types specified by the force field.
 The CHARMM-style GOMC writers are the exception to this default rule since